Get Started with Nimbus BCI

 NimbusSDK.jl is now available in the public Julia General Registry:What changed?
 NimbusSDK.jl is now a public wrapper package.
 No more private registry setup!
 Just

-Pkg.add("NimbusSDK") and then install the core with your API key.The core installation is persistent.
-You only need to run
+Pkg.add("NimbusSDK") and then install the core with your API key.Step 3: Your First BCI Inference

 Create a new Julia script and run your first BCI inference:Required Format for Features